-Can inspectors conduct inspections during Phase 1.5 and Phase 2 of the Order?
+Can inspectors conduct inspections during Phase 2?

 Yes.
 If an inspection is required in a transaction, an inspection may be conducted, provided that it is by appointment, a total of no more than three people, including the broker, are at the property at any one time, and those three people adhere to strict social distancing guidelines.
-Real estate brokers and inspectors must wear cloth face coverings and should encourage clients and customers to do the same.
+Real estate brokers, their clients and inspectors must wear cloth face coverings.
 The inspection should be conducted as expeditiously as possible.

 A pre-inspection of a property prior to mutual acceptance of a purchase and sale agreement is permitted, provided that it is by appointment, a total of no more than three people, including the broker, are at the property at any one time, and those three people adhere to strict social distancing guidelines.
-Real estate brokers and inspectors must wear cloth face coverings and should encourage clients and customers to do the same.
+Real estate brokers, clients and inspectors must wear cloth face coverings.
 The pre-inspection should be conducted as expeditiously as possible.